-In the background you will find the beginning of Central Park's famous lake and, near the tunnel, you can listen to the great acoustics of the musicians playing.
+In the background you will find the beginning of the famous Central Park lake and, near the tunnel, you can listen to the great acoustics of the musicians playing.
 Keep in mind that this park is huge so you will have to face the day with energy if you want to see all the attractions.

 Have a picnic with a view

 One of the best options to get to know Central Park thoroughly is to eat inside the park to make the best use of the time.
 For this, a picnic may be the best option.
 In all Manhattan supermarkets near the park, you'll find sandwich, salad and soft drink options to lay out on the lawn and enjoy the scenery.
 Pret A Manger, for example, offers quick and healthy food to go (sandwiches, soups, vegetable wraps...).